philc/book-notes/playful parenting - lawrence cohen.md

       likely that children will want to do something on their own initiative, whether it is getting up in the morning, or studying in school, or doing chores.
 Unlike bribes, making everything fun fosters closeness, confidence, and cooperation."
+* Learn to love the games you hate (chap 11)
+  * Excess dependency / clinginess
+    * Children are used to being sent away and they dread it.
+Every time they come close, they are already tense about the impending separation.
+    * Role reversal: try clinging to the child.
+    * Author's technique for bedtime separation: leave while they're still awake, but tell them you'll be back in 5 minutes to check on them, and if they're still awake, you'll lay down with them and do the cycle again.
+This removes the fear that you're going and you won't be back, and allows them to fall asleep.
+  * Children acting like babies:
+    * Their cup gets filled by a brief excursion into babyhood.
+Go along with it.
+"Oh, what an enormous baby!
+      I've never seen one so big in my life."
+  * Loosen up about rules that don't matter:
+    * E.g. if you kid wants to cover themselves in bandaids... let them; who cares?
+    * Power struggles disappear if we don't fight over them.
+  * Game: make up pretend rules which are silly, and fuss when the kid breaks them.
+Rule breaking is always an interesting area of exploration for kids.
+  * Game: "Arwen's monopoly": let your kid make up the rules of monopoly.
+The kid will end up giving themselves big wads of money.
+It's all good.
+"I pretended to be surprised with each new rule that emerged, and how it benefit her and not me!"
+  * Violent games
+    * You can't expect to ban games about symbolic aggression, like war or power rangers.
+Best to join and transform it into a productive game.
+  * Sexually themed play
+    * Kids who get exposed to more than they can handle try to cope with it in play.
+They'll usually play some sex-themed game in secret with another kid.
+If you discover this, have a conversation about sex and answer their questions candidly, and reduce their exposure at home.
+  * Parent is too busy to play right now
+    * Very successful tactic: say "I don't have time right now; let's have a big hug and play in fifteen minutes."
+Like serving a snack after school to tide a child over until dinner, that extra contact helped the child manage the wait until she could get some attention from her parents.
+* Accept strong feelings (chap 12)
+  * Be careful about repressing emotions; ensure they come out. ("Big boys don't cry.")
+  * Sometimes you have to ask the kid to repeatedly tell the story about how they got hurt, so they can release emotion.
+The first time they tell it may be very short.
+  * Author recommends not letting children cry themselves to sleep, alone.
+Don't "cry it out."
+Use a better tactic.
+Infants are not trying to manipulate their parents into sleeping with them.
+  * Kid's exuberance
+    * We get annoyed because kids are loud and excited.
+Send them outside, but don't suppress it.
+"Soon you'll be nostalgic for that childhood energy... join in the fun.
+It will be good for you, for the children, and your relationship with them."
+  * Giving in to tantrums
+    * Be careful not to dogmatically hold your ground during a tantrum.
+    * "We may feel suck; we don't want to give into the tantrum.
+We need to be willing to change our minds if our no was unreasonable.
+Children can tell the difference between caving into their screaming versus reconsidering our position."
+  * Working out fear through RPGs
+    * "Let's pretend we're going to the dentist."
+    * "That was really scary last night; let's play a game about it."
+* Rethink the way we discipline (chap 13)
+  * Cool off: effective discipline rarely happens in the heat of the moment.
+  * Make a connection
+    * Author sees most misbehavior as a matter of disconnection.
+Ask yourself: is their cup empty?
+    * Instead of reaching for punishment, which tends to create an even bigger disconnection, try thinking about how to reestablish connection: when's the last time you did Play Time?
+  * Choose a "meeting on the couch" over a "time out"
+    * It's a break you take together, rather than the parent imposing their will on the child.
+    * Start with the mindset "we have a problem" rather than "my kid is misbehaving."
+    * Unlike punishment, usually everyone leaves the couch feeling better.
+    * Timeouts:
+      * Children fear banishment, and will fight the time out even more.
+They will make pathetic promises to be better, which they can't keep, because they were made out of ear.
+      * Timeouts do get kids attention, which is required for connection, but they are less hostile ways to get their attention.
+    * "I've never seen anyone punished into being good.
+Bribes don't work either."
+    * Parents may think they are giving a punishment (the yelling), but the child sees it as a reward (the reconciliation after yelling).
+If children don't know how to arrive at the reconciliation directly, they do it with bad behavior to prompt the yelling.
+  * Instill good judgement
+    * More scalable than "obedience in specific situations".
+    * Comes from talking about how they might handle certain situations, discussing moral dilemmas.
+  * Look underneath the surface, at the child's needs
+    * See if you can find the need that drove the bad behavior.
+None of those needs are met with punishment.
+      * "You are lonely, so I'm going to send you to your room."
+      * "You are feeling disconnected, so I'm going to hit you."
+      * "You're hungry, so I'm going to take your toys away instead of feeding you."
+    * Punishment enters the scene because of our own feelings: I am mad, so I'm going to yell at you.
+  * Kids behave as kids.
+Or they're just different from their parents.
+Ask yourself, would a third party observer think the kid was doing something wrong enough to deserve punishment?
+Don't abuse your power as the bigger person.
+  * Empty threats
+    * Especially anxiety-arousing for children.
+We may know we would never leave them in the grocery store, but children aren't sure.
+* Play your way through sibling rivalry (chap 14)
+  * Not all suffering is worthy of intervention:
+    * "Children need to get into arguments to learn how to resolve them; they must be excluded from groups to learn group entry skills."
+  * Bind combative children together, against you
+    * When they're fighting over a toy, take it and run, and become the bad guy.
+Give them bait to join forces.
+    * "I don't do it all the time since they also need to figure out how to negotiate with each other."
+  * Games based on knowledge of a TV show or video game are less  universal and thus less inclusive.
+  * Much sibling conflict can be seen as trying to steal a refill from their siblings cup.
+If you refill their cup more frequently, stealing becomes less necessary.
+* Recharge your own batteries (chap 15)
+  * It's hard to be a playful parent if you're exhausted, bored, or your kid is acting like a brat.
+You need to come into it with a full cup.
+  * Cure: have someone listen to you.
+A therapist, or just a friend (and take turns swapping listening duty).
+  * Good listening:
+    * take turns, be confidential, don't judge anything they say.
+Don't interrupt and say "me too" and launch into your own story.
+    * Let the emotions flow.
+Don't try to make the other person shove them back inside.
+"Don't worry, there's nothing to be upset about!"
+  * Public meltdowns
+    * When parents themselves or kids are having a meltdown in a public place, go over and help.
+We tend to turn away in disgust.
+    * "She saw a father screaming at a little girl for dripping ice cream from her cone onto her dress.
+She stepped over and said, very calmly, "you can't talk to her that way."
+"Why the hell not?"
+"Because you're scaring her.
+Look at her."
+  * Thinks playing a game to get the kids through their chores is actually more time-efficient than chasing and nagging them through it.
+  * "Always make up after a fight.
+Offer forgiveness without being asked.
+When things are rough between you, spend more time together instead of less.
+As a way to resolve conflict, offer a hug instead of the usual punishment."
+  * Stop being boring: "don't ask your poor children those automatic questions -- "did you wash your hands?" years ago I learned to stop doing this.
+I would try to tell her something interesting, some gossip or colorful story, and my kid would perk right up."
+  * For play dates, recommends that children play, and adults take turns listening to each other about parenting anxieties.
+This lets the parents refuel their cups.